mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 You'll notice that a Spark Pools do not allow you to set the Runtime version, libraries, spark configs, etc. This is where Environments come into play.

 ## Fabric Environments: Personalized Virtual Cluster Configurations
 Environments in Fabric allow you to further customize how a cluster is created by configure software settings like libraries, Spark configurations, the Fabric Runtime version, and even fine tuning the size and scale settings defined in Spark Pools.
-This separation between Spark Pools which focus on compute and Environments which focus on software allows for a more modular approach to managing Spark clusters.
+This separation between Spark Pools which focus on hardware and Environments which focus on software allows for a more modular approach to managing Spark clusters.

 This separation means that as a workspace admin, you can define a few Spark Pools that fit your users' needs, and then users can then apply different environment configurations as needed, such as installing specific libraries, setting cluster configurations, and/or choosing a specific Fabric Runtime.